andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 Idris has 3 intermediate representations for code generation, at every level we get a simpler representation, closer to machine code, but it should be stressed that all the aggressive code optimizations should happen in the custom back-ends.
 The quality and readability of the generated back-end code is on the shoulders of the implementor of the back-end.
+Idris erases type information, in the IRs as it compiles to scheme by default, and there is no need to keep the type information around.
 With this in mind let's answer the questions above.

-TODO: Mention that Idris erases type information, in the IRs as it compiles to scheme by default, and there is no need to keep the type information around.

 The architecture of an Idris back-end
 =====================================